What's New!

 two banqueting halls one of which named Triclinium (banqueting hall in Latin) was embellished

-with mosaics portraying Charlemagne and the pope (click here for a detail of these mosaics).
+with mosaics portraying Charlemagne and the Pope.

 Pope Paschal I (817-24) decorated with mosaics S. Cecilia,

 S. Maria in Domnica and S. Prassede.
-In this church the pope built a chapel (dedicated to a rather obscure
+In this church the Pope built a chapel (dedicated to a rather obscure

 martyr) where he buried his mother.
 The whole chapel is decorated with mosaics based on an extremely